-Effective December 7, 2022, Smythe LLP, Chartered Professional Accountants resigned as auditor of the Company and Deloitte LLP, Chartered Professional Accountants was appointed as auditor of the Company to hold office until the next annual meeting of shareholders of the Company.
+Effective December 7, 2022, Smythe LLP, Chartered Professional Accountants resigned as auditor of the Company and Deloitte LLP, Chartered Professional Accountants was appointed as auditor of the Company.

 On November 10, 2022, the Company announced the appointment of Arndt Brettschneider to the board of directors of the Company.